FILTER

 Notes 🔗

-The FILTER function works well with both text and numerical criteria, allowing you to filter data based on a wide range of conditions.
-Ensure that the array argument contains the data you want to filter, and the include argument specifies the conditions that the rows must satisfy to be included in the result.
-If no rows match the criteria, the function will return the value specified in the if_empty argument or an empty array if no value is provided.
+Use the FILTER function to filter data based on various conditions, whether text or numerical.
+Make sure the array argument includes the data you want to filter.
+The include argument defines the conditions rows must meet to be included in the result.
+If no rows match the criteria, the function returns the value specified in the if_empty argument, or an empty array if no value is provided.

 Questions 🔗